truong11t2/server-benchmark/README.md

 ## INTRODUCTION

-The purpose of this work is to get the overview of concurrency handling among Apache, NGINX and Go web servers.
+The purpose of this work is to get the overview of handling concurrent requests with Apache, NGINX and Go web servers.
+Along with that is to have the perfomance insight of Go server with the responses of static file, template and database.
-This performance benchmarking is based on [C10K problem](https://en.wikipedia.org/wiki/C10k_problem).
+This performance benchmarking is motivated by [C10K problem](https://en.wikipedia.org/wiki/C10k_problem).

 ## HOW TO
-10000 requests are sent to servers at localhost concurrently and the completion time is measured for those requests.
+10000 requests are sent to localhost servers concurrently and the completion time is measured for each of requests.
 The servers returns the same amount of data.
-In this scope of work, the return data is the id and the name of 249 countries with the size around 23kB/request.
+In this scope of work, the return data is the id and the name of 249 countries with the size around 23kB per request.

-For `Apache`, `NGINX` and `Go`, the requests are sent to `/static` to get the content of static file on server
+For Apache, NGINX and Go, the requests are sent to `/static` to get the content of static file on server.

-For `Go` the more endpoints are created including:
+For Go server, the additional endpoints are created including:

--  `/static`: as mentioned above
 -  `/template`: backend takes data, generates template and send to client
 -  `/db`: backend gets data from PostgreSQL database, generates template and send to client